Second-Order Magnetic Properties in Paramagnetic Molecules From a Current Density Formulation Including Scalar Relativistic Effects: Results and Discussion

-Using the previous derived approach the isotropic components to nuclear hyperfine coupling constants $A_{\text{iso}}$ in MHz have been computed for the studied metallocenes demonstrating the relevance of relativistic effects on all considered atoms.
-Computed data are reported in Table \ref{tab:hfc_results}.
-Note that also here all values are derived from the magnetization current density CDT.
+The isotropic components of the nuclear hyperfine coupling constants (NHCCs) $A_{\text{iso}}$ with the current density approach have been obtained for all atoms in the 3d and 4d metallocenes systems described above.
+Our results (in MHz) are reported in Table \ref{tab:hfc_results}.
 For $^{1}$H and $^{13}$C, the reported values are averaged over all equivalent nuclei in the system.

-As can be seen the inclusion of both scalar and spin-orbit coupling interaction is mandatory to achieve a good result, expecially on transition metals here considered.
+The magnitude of relativistic effects on $A_{\text{iso}}$ is rather small for $^{1}$H, typically $<$ 0.05 MHz for the 3d complexes but reaching about 0.1 MHz for Rhodocene, and essentially due to scalar relativistic effects.

+The overall effect of relativity for $^{13}$C turns out to be similar in magnitude to that of $^{1}$H. While for the 3d metals this is due to the fact that SOC contributions are very small (typically $<$ 0.01 MHz), and when they are more important, they are of similar magnitude and opposite sign to the scalar relativistic contributions.
+This explains why for Rhodocene the $^{13}$C NHCC is of similar magnitude to that for $^{1}$H.

+For the metal center NHCCs, we see a similar trend in that scalar and SOC contributions typically have opposite signs, though in this case contributions for scalar relativistic effects are typically much larger than those from SOC and result in sizable contributions.
+With respect to the difference in signs, the \ch{Mn[C5H5]2} system is the exception, with the same sign for scalar and SOC effects making it the 3d metal system with the largest NHCC.
+At the same time, for \ch{Ni[C5H5]2} and \ch{Cr[C5H5]2} scalar relativistic effects are smaller in magnitude and with a negative sign, so that the NHCCs are actually reduced compared to the non-relativistic result.
+Finally, as expected the heaviest system, \ch{Rh[C5H5]2}, shows the largest change in NHCCs.

+Taken together, these results make it clear that while it is indispensable to take into account both scalar relativistic and SOC effects for NHCCs, for 3d and even 4d elements a scalar relativistic treatment captures most of the effects.

+As in the case of nuclear magnetic shieldings, for $^1$H and $^{13}$C nuclear hyperfine isotropic tensors for the molecules under consideration, we observe from Figures \ref{fig:h1_a_comparison} and \ref{fig:c13_a_comparison} that our result compare favorably to those obtained with the X2C approach by \citet{franzke_paramagnetic_2024}, indicating that both approach capture the same dominant physical information.
+This is expected being the hyperfine coupling tensor directly related to the spin contribution of nuclear magnetic shielding tensor.